ShaziahGafur/Virtual-Assistant-for-Dementia-Patients/README.md

 # Virtual-Assistant-for-Dementia

 ## How to run the iOS Application
 Clone the branch 'main'.
-Please refer to all of the documentation in the folder 'docs'.
+Please refer to all of the documentation in the folder 'docs', which has documentation on creating a Google Cloud Project, the database, the Image Animation automation and the voice cloning automation.

-For extra links, refer to this document: [Documentation](https://docs.google.com/document/d/1drUgM7sAjvyY1wdhVYIKTmXiFKVz9cIe8cFuc7jUkfY/edit?usp=sharing)

-Front-End is in React-Native

-Back-End is in Flask
+This project uses React Native, Flask, Google Cloud for APIs, and SQLite for the database.

 ---